 NASHVILLE, Tenn. — In a dispute over the termination of a franchise agreement, a franchisor of cleaning and damage restoration services was granted summary judgment in part on Sept.
 21 by a Tennessee federal judge on the franchisor's breach of contract and trademark infringement claims as well as a breach of contract counterclaim brought by a former franchisee (Servpro Industries, Inc. v.
 Tammy Woloski, et al., No. 17-1433, M.D.
 Tenn., 2020 U.S. Dist.
 LEXIS 171955).

-ATLANTA — A federal judge in Florida did not err in rejecting allegations that a guitar maker is liable for copyright infringement and unfair competition in connection with its use of a “lightning storm” graphic without the consent of an appellant, the 11th Circuit U.S. Court of Appeals ruled April 16 (Buddy Webster v.
-Dean Guitars, No. 19-10013, 11th Cir., 2020 U.S. App.
-LEXIS 12078).
+ATLANTA — A federal judge in Florida did not err in rejecting on summary judgment allegations of copyright and trademark infringement levied by a used car dealership against a competitor, in connection with the parties' billboard advertisements, the 11th Circuit U.S. Court of Appeals ruled Sept.
+17 (Off Lease Only Inc. v.
+Lakeland Motors LLC, No. 20-10825, 11th Cir., 2020 U.S. App.
+LEXIS 29691).

 WASHINGTON, D.C. — An International Centre for Settlement of Investment Disputes (ICSID) tribunal in an award issued Aug.
 14 and released publicly on Sept.
 4 denied two tire companies' nearly $20 million claim against the Republic of Panama after finding that there was not "a scintilla of evidence" showing that the companies' tire trademarks were harmed or lost value due to a Panama Supreme Court judgment against the companies (Bridgestone Licensing Services, Inc., et al. v.
 Republic of Panama, No. ARB/16/34, ICSID).